 - Aside from skin cancer, breast cancer is the most common cancer among women in the United States.
 It is the most frequently diagnosed cancer among nearly every racial and ethnic group, including African American, American Indian/Alaska Native, Asian/Pacific Islander and Hispanic/Latina women.

 - Annually, approximately 232,000 new cases of breast cancer will be diagnosed among women in the United States and almost 40,000 women will die.

-- Annually, it is estimated that almost 6,300 new cases of breast cancer will be diagnosed among women in Virginia and that more than 1,100 will die of the disease.
+- Annually, it is estimated that almost 6,100 new cases of breast cancer will be diagnosed among women in Virginia and that nearly 1,100 will die of the disease.